What is an energy performance certificate?

 Can an EPC save me money?

-As well as telling you what measures to undertake, new EPCs give far more detail on the potential cost of upgrading your heating, lighting and water.
+As well as telling you what measures to undertake, new EPCs detail the potential cost of upgrading your heating, lighting and water.

-It also tells you the savings you can make on your bills after you’ve made the upgrades, to give you a cost comparison.
+They also tell you the savings you can make on your bills after you’ve made the upgrades, to give you a cost comparison.

 Additionally, the MEES is good news for tenants because it should see energy costs become lower in the long run.
 With better insulation, more energy-efficient lighting and other measures taken to improve the energy efficiency of the property, you should end up paying less in energy costs.